Guide to Selective Laser Sintering (SLS) 3D Printing

 SLS printing is the fastest additive manufacturing technology for functional, durable prototypes and end-use parts.
 The lasers that fuse the powder have a much faster scanning speed and are more accurate than the layer deposition methods used in other processes like industrial FDM.

 Multiple parts can be tightly arranged during printing to maximize the available build space in each machine.
 Operators use software to optimize each build for the highest productivity leaving only minimal clearance between parts.

-Proven, Long-Lasting Materials
+Proven, End-Use Materials

 Competitive Cost Per Part